Applied Optics Group

 Endoscopic Microscopy

-Endoscopic microscopes (or endomicroscopes) allow us to image tissue at high resolution.
-I work on the development of new techniques for fibre bundle based endomicroscopes, enhancing the resolution and optical strengthening power, and on making devices lower cost and more accessible.
-As a postdoc at Imperial College, I developed a technique for achieving very high frame rate optically-sectioned fluorescence endomicroscopy (Paper1, Paper2) and worked on a study for the Gates Foundation on potential applications in gut dysfunction [Paper].
-At Kent we have recently developed a new approach which allows a computational sectioning technique, structured illumination endomicroscopy, to be used with a moving probe [Paper], made further improvements to line-scanning endomicroscopy [Paper], and developed a Python package for working with bundles [Paper].
-I also have an interest in simple white light microscopy via fibre bundles [Paper1, Paper2] .
+Endoscopic microscopes (or endomicroscopes) allow us to image tissue in vivo, at high resolution and in real time, potentially reducing the need for invasive biopsy.
+We work on the development of new techniques for fibre bundle based endomicroscopes, enhancing the resolution and optical strengthening power, and on making devices lower cost and more accessible.
+I begin this work as a postdoc at Imperial College, where I developed a technique for achieving very high frame rate optically-sectioned fluorescence endomicroscopy [Paper1, Paper2]) and worked on a study for the Bill and Melinda Gates Foundation on potential applications in gut dysfunction [Paper].
+At Kent we have developed a new approach which allows a computational sectioning technique, structured illumination endomicroscopy, to be used with a moving probe [Paper] and made further improvements to line-scanning endomicroscopy [Paper].
+We developed and maintain PyFibreBundle, a Python package for imaging with bundles [Paper] and providing state-of-the-art performance in image reconstruction.
+I also have an interest in white light microscopy via fibre bundles [Paper1, Paper2] .

 endoscope